 - PRO: Most personalized wine clubs let you swap out bottles if you’re in the mood for something different than what they recommend

 - CON: It might take several shipments before the wine club knows what you like and they may never get it perfect (patience is a virtue)

-- CON: They only send wine that fits a generalized palate profile shared by many consumers, not your specific palate
+- CON: Some only send wine that fits a generalized palate profile shared by many consumers, not your specific palate

-The simplest form of a wine club sends red and white wine from either California or a mix of International regions.
-This is exactly what many people want — a variety of wine that shows up at your door on a regular basis.
+The simplest form of a wine subscription is a two-bottle mix of red and white wine from either California or a several International regions.
+This is exactly what many people want — a variety of wines that show up at your door on a regular basis.
 Before you pick the wine you want to get, take a moment to consider what you want from a wine subscription.

 - Do you want specific grapes or regions?

 - Do you want to go on a no holds barred wine adventure?

 Okay, now that you’ve pondered the “goal” of your wine membership, let’s dive in.

 Choose among loosely-focused wine subscriptions — These are best for discovering new wines